lennertvhoy/lms-platform/technical_document.md

 We choose a tech stack that is modern, widely supported, and aligns well with Azure’s managed services.
 Below are key technologies and Azure services used, along with recommendations:

 * **Backend Application:** **Node.js with Express** (JavaScript/TypeScript) or **ASP.NET Core** (C#) – both are reliable choices.
 In this documentation, we illustrate examples with Node.js for brevity.
 The backend runs on **Azure App Service**, which handles deployment and scaling of the web app without managing VM servers.
 Azure App Service is a fully managed platform for building, deploying, and scaling web applications.
 It provides easy integration with Azure AD and can auto-scale to multiple instances to handle load.
-* **Frontend Application:** **React** (with TypeScript) is used to build the SPA, though Angular or Vue could be used similarly.
-The production build (static files) can be deployed to **Azure Static Web Apps** or served via an App Service.
-We prefer Azure Static Web Apps for global reach and built-in CI/CD integration from GitHub.
-The frontend calls the backend API securely (using OAuth tokens from Azure AD).
+* **Frontend Application:** Next.js (with TypeScript) powers the portal, enabling server-side rendering and static generation.
+The application is hosted in an **Azure App Service Web App** (Linux, Node.js 18) and is deployed via GitHub Actions using the `azure/webapps-deploy@v2` action.
+The frontend calls the Function App API securely using OAuth tokens from Azure AD.
 * **Database:** **Azure SQL Database** is used for reliable relational storage.
 Azure SQL provides high availability, automatic backups, and scaling up to high DTU/CPU levels as usage grows.
 It’s well-suited for structured data and complex queries (e.g., reporting on progress).
 For scenarios requiring more flexibility or massive scale, **Azure Cosmos DB** is an alternative or supplement.
 Cosmos DB is a fully managed NoSQL (and multi-model) database with global distribution and elastic scalability; it can be used to store course content or logs as JSON documents, or to replicate data across regions for global low-latency access.
 * **Storage for Content:** **Azure Blob Storage** stores large files (videos, images, attachments).
 We organize content in containers per course or content type.
 Blob URLs can be secured with SAS tokens if needed.
 For video streaming, Azure Blob Storage combined with Azure Front Door (as CDN) ensures quick delivery.
 Optionally, **Azure Media Services** could be used for video encoding/streaming if we needed advanced video features.
 * **AI Integration:** **Azure OpenAI Service** provides the GPT models via REST API.
 We deploy a GPT-4 model in Azure OpenAI and use its endpoint to generate content.
 This service is chosen over calling OpenAI directly to ensure data residency in Azure and enterprise compliance.
 Azure OpenAI supports features like content filtering and monitoring of usage.
 We use the `text-davinci-003` or `gpt-4` model for text generation (content and quizzes) and possibly embeddings for semantic search (if implementing a smart search or recommendation).
 The Azure OpenAI Service allows dynamic generation of study guides, quiz questions, and even entire lessons based on given content.
 (We will detail our usage patterns in the AI Integration section.)